life-itself/community/content/programs/spring-praxis-2024.md

 apply-button: https://docs.google.com/forms/d/e/1FAIpQLSdiykDKyZR6DgtPKeYuNePy9sWc-qkIc4BVfKBRjkFWKvFp-g/viewform
 created: 2024-02-21
 ---
-<a href="https://docs.google.com/forms/d/e/1FAIpQLSdiykDKyZR6DgtPKeYuNePy9sWc-qkIc4BVfKBRjkFWKvFp-g/viewform" className="px-3 py-2 rounded bg-secondary text-sm text-primary font-medium shadow-xs hover:bg-secondary/80 focus-visible:outline">Apply to Residency Here &rarr;</a>

-In this long-term residency, participants arrive with a project or a question and explore it while being part of a systemic collective body.
+In this longer-term residency, participants arrive with a project or a question and explore it while being part of a systemic collective body.
 Every day, residents are supported by an invisible framework based on Minimum Viable Practices (MVPs): shared cooking, silent meditation, house cleaning and garden care, all of which help us navigate our emotions in a dynamic way.
 During the evenings, participants can share and test their practices within the group, and explore new ones - the activities can range from facilitated inquiries to singing nights to simply unwinding, with a mandatory weekly circle where we engage in deeper check-ins.

 This Spring Praxis residency focuses on the question of leading a good life and what it means to be human in our time.
 Instead of following a strict program, it creates space to listen to what wants to emerge from the collective.
 On the way, we are feeling the rhythm of a community and observing how the system adapts to what unfolds - light or shadow.